jorioux/docs/docs/seasons/season-calendar.md

 - Once confirmed and activated, the member is charged and added as a participant to all future events in the selected time slot.

 !!! warning "Season Deals Disabled"
-  Season Deals do not apply in Seniority Priority mode.
+  Season Deals do not apply in Waitlist mode.
 Rebates are only calculated for time slots using the **First Come, First Serve** registration type.

 !!! info "Transparent Waitlist"
     The waitlist offers visibility and fairness: members know where they stand and can plan accordingly.